manwar/theweeklychallenge/content/blog/perl-weekly-challenge-012.md

 ***

-### Challenge #1
+## Task 1: Smallest non-prime Euclid number
+***

-> The numbers formed by adding one to the products of the smallest primes are called the Euclid Numbers (see [wiki](https://en.wikipedia.org/wiki/Euclid_number)).
+The numbers formed by adding one to the products of the smallest primes are called the Euclid Numbers (see [wiki](https://en.wikipedia.org/wiki/Euclid_number)).
 Write a script that finds the smallest **Euclid Number** that is not prime.
 This challenge was proposed by Laurent Rosenfeld.

+## Task 2: Common directory
 ***

-### Challenge #2

-> Write a script that finds the common directory path, given a collection of paths and directory separator.
+Write a script that finds the common directory path, given a collection of paths and directory separator.
 For example, if the following paths are supplied.

     /a/b/c/d
     /a/b/cd